jimdavis1/p3_docs/docroot/user_guides/services/taxonomic_classification_service.md

 ## Output Results
 ![Taxonomic Classification Output Files](../images/taxonomic_classification_output_files_v2.png)

 The Taxonomic Classification Service generates several files that are deposited in the Private Workspace in the designated Output Folder.
-To reivThese include
+These include:

  * **TaxonomicReport.html** - A web-browser-viewable report that summarizes the results of the service including
    * Input Data - read files used